Hospitality industry in the United Kingdom: KFC

-The first KFC in the UK opened in Preston in August 1965.
+The first KFC in the UK opened in Preston in August 1965, which was the first KFC restaurant outside of the US.
 Another opened soon after at 78 County Road, in Walton, Liverpool.

 Many of these new outlets were largely franchises, which operated in ways of restrictive trade that could contravene the Restrictive Trade Practices Act 1956, and be investigated by the Office of Fair Trading.
 David Acheson was head of KFC in the late 1970s.
 In 1971 KFC had been bought by Heublein, who owned Smirnoff vodka.

+The first KFC in London was on High Road in North Finchley, in November 1968.
 By the end of 1972, there were 162 in the UK, with 90 in London.
+The first drive-through KFC was in 1984, at Stacey Bushes in Milton Keynes.
+By 1997 KFC had 380 restaurants.